Christmas Day: It is forever full of surprises

 When you’re a bit older, it’s more the – “How many times is my uncle going to try to embarrass me?” kind of surprises, “How many sips of mum’s champagne will she let me have even though I’m 16?” or the “How many awkward interactions will I have with family I only see once a year?”
 Or worse, the surprise when you get a gift you hate, but you know the expectation is that you be grateful, say thank you and “wipe that look off your face, quick-smart”.

 But it can also turn out to be surprisingly nice.
+It can be a wonderful day for some families, or at least some years… right?

 I watched back a video that I took from last Christmas of my then almost 2-year-old niece getting an Elsa tutu-dress from her other aunty.
-The sheer joy, excitement and thrill as put that dress on, promptly asked for “moosic” and then proceeded to dance her way around the living room like a fully fledged royal princess, came flooding back to me.
+The sheer joy, excitement and thrill as she put that dress on, promptly asked for “moosic” and then proceeded to dance her way around the living room like a fully fledged royal princess; it all came flooding back to me.
 That moment made Christmas what it is – a moment full of delight & wonder.
 She was having SO much fun; there was so much joy exuding from that little 2-year-old body, and it really was contagious.
 There was laughter to the point of tears, for many of us “grown-ups”.

 That is what Christmas is about for me.
 Family.
 Sitting together, sharing the joy of gift giving (and receiving) and being in the moment.
 Everyone in that room that day was truly present in a mindfulness sense.
 We were all focussed on this little joyful person, experiencing the excitement of Christmas and new toys.
 It was positively beautiful.